-The latest season of Red vs. Blue is this with Rooster Teeth's addition of Monty Oum (the maker of Haloid) into their ranks.
+Season 9 of Red vs. Blue is this with Rooster Teeth's addition of Monty Oum (the maker of Haloid) into their ranks.
 Not only is the CG very cool in it self but even better is that it is put into several Halo 3 levels perfectly.
 And then the fights (especially ep.
 10 and 19) is just jawdropping, especially for a online-show.
 Episode 19 takes the cake however, as the characters fight amongst cliff in the process of collapsing around them, and an entire ice shelf breaking off. (ep 10 can be found here)

 The Backwater Gospel, an animated short about a small town who is terrified by the appearance of the Undertaker, whose arrival always means death.
 The animation is 3D, but looks very sketchy and gritty, and the whole thing has a dark, eerie and extremely atmospheric feel to it.
 Points for when (spoilered because it's best if taken by surprise) the Undertaker's wings first flicker into view and the scene where all the villages turn on each other and rip each other to shreds, which is almost entirely in silohette.
 Even just the detail put into the props, such as the Tramp's guitar, and the little details like only animating the details of the eyes during strong moments of anger and fear, is absolutely fantastic.
 And all from a small group of college students.

 Mirror City takes timelapse into a strange and artistic turn.
 The results are just incredible.